huaweicloud/terraform-provider-huaweicloud/docs/resources/cts_tracker.md

 ```

 Note that the imported state may not be identical to your resource definition, due to some attributes missing from the
 API response, security or some other reason.
-The missing attribute is `tags`.
+The missing attributes include: `tags`, `delete_tracker`.

 It is generally recommended running `terraform plan` after importing the resource.
 You can then decide if changes should be applied to the instance, or the resource definition should be updated to